 A more in-depth supplier evaluation is used for critical goods or services.
 We conduct supplier visits and discuss agreements concerning social responsibility, environmental requirements, as well as moral and ethical aspects.
-Operations that align with the UN Global compact, SMETA or similar are very helpful although not required.
+Suppliers that adhere to the UN Global Compact, SMETA, or similar initiatives are encouraged but not mandatory.

-We conduct regular supplier assessments according to ISO procedures at both our Reagents Division and Devices & Software Division.
+We conduct regular supplier assessments according to ISO procedures at both our Reagents function and Devices & Software function.
 The frequency depends on the criticality of the supplier or the delivery.
-During the year 33 supplier audits were performed.